-Discussing the budget for a project can be awkward, but it is essential to know, both for you and your design agency.
+Discussing the budget for a project can be awkward, but it is essential to know, both for you and your team.
 Financial limitations greatly affect design decisions and deter designers from focusing on the most important and relevant aspects of the project.

 It is useful to manage your time and ideally work according to a project schedule.
-Writing out a rough timeline sets realistic expectations for you and your design agency.
+Writing out a rough timeline sets realistic expectations for you and your team.
 An effective timeline includes key milestones with objectives and delivery dates for each.

 In drafting this section, you can use earlier projects you’ve done as an example for your budget plan and schedule.

 Although all aspects of the project brief are important, including a list of deliverables is absolutely essential.
 It ensures that you and your agency have a shared understanding of what work is expected.
 In this paragraph of your brief, you should ask yourself:

 ‘What deliverables do I expect at the completion of the project or each milestone?’

 Some examples of deliverables are prototypes, technical designs, 3D models, or even websites.
 It is essential to avoid misunderstandings and to be on the same page as your agency from start to finish.
 This will save you a lot of time.